Spellbound (video game)

 Spellbound is a video game that was designed and programmed by David Jones with music by Rob Hubbard and released in 1985 for the ZX Spectrum and Amstrad CPC (also with Ed Hickman) home computers.
 Versions for the Commodore 64 (with Richard Darling) and the Atari 8-bit computers (with Adrian Sheppard) and an enhanced 128K Spectrum version with music and additional graphics were all released in 1986.
+Unlike the other Magic Knight games, Spellbound was never released for the MSX system back in 1985, but an authorized version was finally released by Tracy Lewis in 2023.
 It is the second game in the Magic Knight series and was published by Mastertronic as part of their Mastertronic Added Dimension label.

 Plot

 Magic Knight is transported to a castle with a collection of other characters and must rescue his friend Gimbal the wizard.
 Gimbal has become trapped by a self-inflicted "white-out" spell whilst trying to create a better-tasting rice pudding.
 Magic Knight must rescue Gimbal from his self-inflicted imprisonment and then ensure both he and the castle's other inhabitants are all returned to their correct time and place.